Last updated on July 5th, 2022

 Dry stone walling is one of the less common types of wall structure and prices can vary considerably across the country.
-For accurate quotes contact a local dry stone walling specialist.
+For accurate quotes for your project, contact a local dry stone walling specialist.

 What is dry stone walling?

 Dry stone walling also referred to as drystack (or drystane in Scotland) is a way of building a wall structure using stones without using any mortar to hold them together.
 The method used is very precise in order to hold the stones together in a stable structure.